-Stay Ahead of the Game: Ways to Identify a Tree in Need of Felling
+Stay One Step Ahead in the Game: Ways to Spot a Tree in Need of Felling

-Tree removal can be a complicated and potentially hazardous task.
-If a tree is dead, diseased, or at risk to fall, the tree may need to be removed in order to protect property and ensure safety.
+Tree removal is a difficult and potentially hazardous task.
+If a tree has died or ill-healthed, or is at risk of falling, it may have to be removed in order to prevent damage to property and make sure that the tree is safe.
 But how can you tell whether a tree should be removed?
-This article will guide you through the warning signs to be looking at and guide you determine when it’s time to call the professionals.
+This article will guide you through the signs to look out at and guide you decide when it’s time to call experts.

-One of the evident signs that a tree needs to be removed is when it is dying or dead.
-Dead trees lack leaves and can have a lifeless appearance.
-If a tree has no leaves or any signs of new growth, it’s likely dead.
-The bark of dead trees may be dry, cracked, or peeling.
+One of the most evident signs that a plant must be taken down is when it is dead or dying.
+Dead trees do not have leaves and could appear dead.
+If a tree has no leaves or any signs of new growth, it’s probably dead.
+The bark of dead trees could be cracked, dry, or peeling.

 Diseased Trees

-Trees with diseases could pose a danger to other plants and trees in the surrounding area.
-Common signs of disease in trees include dying leaves, wilted or yellowed branches, and mushroom growth at the base and the top.
-If you suspect that your tree might be suffering from disease it is important to have it inspected by an arborist who is a professional.
+Diseased trees could pose a danger to other plants and trees in the surrounding area.
+The signs of disease that are common for trees include the appearance of yellowing leaves, wilted branches, and mushroom growth at the root of the tree.
+If you suspect that your tree might be suffering from disease it is important to get it checked by a professional arborist.

 Leaning Trees